AbdelrahmanAnany/ITI-Final-CI-CD-Project-Infrastructure/README.md

 ```
 gcloud container clusters get-credentials private-cluster --zone us-central1-a --project iti-abdelrahman
 ```
+## Fourth Part: Jenkins Configuration
-### 6. Building the Dockerfile for jenkins and pushing to Dockerhub
+### 1. Building the Dockerfile for jenkins and pushing to Dockerhub
 Create the Dockerfile:
 Then: